LiDDA: Data Driven Attribution at LinkedIn: Additional Details on Methods

 \subsubsection{Downsampling}

-We further address signal bias by adjusting the retention rate of specific channel, action combinations according to tunable downsampling rates.
+We further address signal bias by adjusting the retention rate of specific channel–action combinations according to tunable downsampling rates.
 We obtain these rates using an independent analysis to estimate the comparable impact of each channel using signals such as spend and outcomes.
 With these ratios, we randomly "drop" some touchpoints to yield the expected ratio as described in Algorithm \ref{alg:downsampling}.
 We observe that this pre-processing step yields more reliable attribution results and path compositions better aligned with aggregate data.

-Our attribution system is complex and heterogeneous, as a result, certain heuristic is necessary.
+Our attribution system is complex and heterogeneous, as a result, certain heuristics are necessary.
 Meanwhile, we perform comprehensive evaluation on these heuristics.
 For example, to downsample owned channel activities, we estimate a scaling factor to bring the number of actions, clicks/impressions, to the same order of magnitude of actions from other channels.
-And we evaluate the impact through offline and online experiment.
+And we evaluate the impact through offline and online experiments.